 To ensure we’re on the same page, let’s discuss what opioids are.
 Opioids are a type of drug.
 They are also known as narcotics and they include prescription pain relievers like fentanyl, hydrocodone, and oxycodone.
 Heroin, which is illegal, is also an opioid.
 While some narcotics are made from the opium plants, others are synthetic.

 Doctors often prescribe opioids after surgery or serious injuries.
 They can also be prescribed for chronic pain or pain resulting from diseases like cancer.
 While opioids are effective in offering pain relief, anyone who uses them is at risk of addiction.
-Individual characteristics and the length of time an individual takes the drugs play a role.
+Individual characteristics and the length of time an individual takes the drugs to play a role.
 However, anyone can become dependent.

 What is Addiction?

 Addiction refers to an irresistible craving for a drug along with compulsive use and continued use despite the harmful effects.
-The substance which brought pleasurable effects in the beginning becomes something the user can’t live without.
+The substance which brought pleasurable effects, in the beginning, becomes something the user can’t live without.
 Opioids release endorphins in the brain and these reduce pain and promote pleasure.
 For a while, you may experience a strong sense of well-being.
 However, when the feeling wears off, some people find themselves wanting the feeling to come back as soon as possible.
 If they give in, this can be the first step towards addiction.

 What Happens When Users Get Addicted?